openedx/open-edx-proposals/oeps/oep-0049-django-app-patterns.rst

 README.rst
 ++++++++++
-Each app should contain a README.rst to explain it's use.
+Each app should contain a README.rst to explain its use.
 See full details of what should go in the README.rst in OEP-0019_

 .. _OEP-0019: https://open-edx-proposals.readthedocs.io/en/latest/oep-0019-bp-developer-documentation.html#readmes